-The first ever drug to prevent and delay the onset of type 1 diabetes (T1D) in patients at a higher risk of developing it in the short term—a new injectable medication with an unusual name, Teplizumab—is about to be approved and made available on the U.S. market.
+Approved in the United States as of November 17th, 2022, Tzield (Teplizumab) injection is the first drug to prevent and delay the onset of type 1 diabetes (T1D) in people at high risk of developing it in the short term.

 What is Teplizumab?

 This medication helps to suppress the immune response by inhibiting the action of T lymphocytes, which play an important part in immunity.
 T1D is the result of an immune response—where the immune system destroys the pancreas’s insulin-producing beta cells—and this medication could impede this process.

 Other medications with similar modes of action are currently being tested for treating other conditions such as Crohn’s disease and ulcerative colitis.

 The Teplizumab treatment will consist in injections given in an outpatient clinic over a two-week period.
 There are very few adverse side effects, except for a potential minor rash.